SirGoodenough/HA_Blueprints/Scripts/tts_google_translate_say_message_script.md

 ## :page_facing_up: Description

-This version uses Google_translate_say to send the message.
+This Script Blueprint uses Google_translate_say to send the message.
 This is the default TTS in Home Assistant.

 I have my TTS configuration looking like this.
 You may need to adjust the blueprint if yours is different:
 ```